polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 We add a `deprecated` attribute to prevent warning messages from being displayed.
 It is because this part of the API is still in transition and will be updated in coming Substrate release.
-Please use this in caution for now.
+Please use this with caution for now.

 [Learn more about Unsigned Transactions](conceptual/node/extrinsics.md#unsigned-transactions).